Christmas in the Alps

 - All tipping for local guides and coach drivers

 - Pricing is based on double occupancy.
-A limited number of single rooms are available for a fee: $490.
+A limited number of single rooms are available for a fee.
+We also provide a roommate matching service.

 - Guided Munich city tour by coach